 Inclusive Language

-Students speaking to each other in a classroom
+Students speaking to each other in a classroom.

 One significant benefit of online learning is the ability to plan, revise, and tailor word choice, lecture content, and communication methods to meet learners’ needs.
 Intentional word choice can promote feelings of safety and security for all students.
 Inclusive language use encompasses two actions: intentionally omitting words that signal exclusion and purposefully using words that support inclusion.

-Model Inclusive Language
+Modeling Inclusive Language

 • Ladies and gentlemen